-(b) These ratios exclude the impact of the expenses of the underlying acquired funds. (c) Less than \$0.01 per share. (d) Ratio of interest and dividends on securities sold short included were 0.00%, 0.00%, 0.00%, 0.00%, and 0.00%, respectively. (e) Recognition of net investment income is affected by the timing and declaration of dividends by the underlying investment companies in which the Fund invests.
+(b) These ratios exclude the impact of the expenses of the underlying acquired funds.

+(d) Recognition of net investment income is affected by the timing and declaration of dividends by the underlying investment companies in which the Fund invests.
+Per share amounts are calculated using the average shares method.